Marin County

 - An opportunity to receive 0.8 CEU credit and a $120 stipend following completion of the workshop.

-Description: The California Department of Water Resources (DWR), Marin Water, and Water Education Foundation’s California Project WET program invite educators who work with students in 3rd through 12th grades for a workshop learning about the science of climate change and the connection to California’s water resources.
+Description: Educators who work with students in 3rd through 12th grades are invited to attend a workshop about the science of climate change and the connection to California’s water resources.

 Understanding climate change and its link to flood, drought, water quality, and more is crucial to all Californians.
 In this workshop, you will interact with DWR climate experts and engage in activities that will help your students understand the impacts of climate change on water and how to adapt to our changing environment.